 Sporobolus virginicus

 Seashore dropseed (Sporobolus virginicus) is a creeping, salt-tolerant native grass found along coastal shorelines of the southeastern United States and tropics, forming dense low mats of fine, wiry foliage.
 It is valued for shoreline stabilization, erosion control, and as a low-maintenance turf alternative in coastal landscapes.
-Starting at $6.95.
+For sale in St. Augustine, FL from $6.95.

 Good planting window.